phillycommunitywireless/docs/docs/en/installations/green-technology.md

 ## Solar programs in Philadelphia

 * [Solarize Greater Philadelphia](https://solarizegreaterphl.org/) is a citywide program to help all Philadelphians go solar, run by the Philadelphia Energy Authority (PEA).
 PEA pre-approves installers and equipment, and negotiates group discounts and consumer protections, to make installing solar as easy and affordable as possible.
 Homeowners can also go solar with a lease at no upfront cost.
-* [Solar for All (EPA)](https://phillygreencapital.org/news/solar-for-all-pennsylvania/) offers funding to help low-income communities install solar systems, which could be paired with Wi-Fi infrastructure.
+* [Solar for All (EPA)](https://phillygreencapital.org/news/solar-for-all-pennsylvania/) offers funding to help low-income communities install solar systems, which could be paired with WiFi infrastructure.
 Implemented locally by the Philadelphia Green Capital Corp (PGCC).
 * [Philadelphia Solar Rebate](https://www.phila.gov/programs/solar-rebate-program/) is a one-time City incentive paid after a solar project is installed and has received Permission to Operate from PECO: $0.20/watt residential, $0.10/watt commercial, capped at $100,000.
 Administered by PEA for the Office of Sustainability.

     !!! warning ""